A study reveals how much cacao powder per day which may help keep memory loss away.

 Processing Raw Cocoa, or ‘Cacao’ vs. The Benefits Of Flavanols

-For the study, a cocoa flavanol-containing test drink was produced and prepared specifically using a proprietary process to extract flavanols from cocoa beans.
+A cocoa flavanol-containing test drink was produced for the study.
+It was prepared specifically using a proprietary process to extract flavanols from cocoa beans.

-Most modern commercial methods of processing cocoa remove many of the flavanols found in the raw plant whereas other specific (cold) processing does not.
+Most modern commercial methods of processing cocoa remove many of the beneficial flavanols found in the raw plant.
+Whereas other specific (cold) processing do not.

-Chocolate or Cocoa comes from the cacao bean (pronounced, cah-cow), which are the dried seeds of a South American evergreen tree (Theobroma cacao).
+Chocolate or Cocoa comes from the cacao bean (pronounced, cah-cow).
+They are the dried seeds of a South American evergreen tree (Theobroma cacao).
 It is also referred to as the cocoa bean.

 Pure organic cocoa powder that has not been roasted or processed at high temperatures have the highest levels of flavanols and ORAC antioxidant power.

-Note: I have been purchasing the following organic raw cocoa for many years… It’s not your typical processed ‘sweet’ cocoa, but instead is cold-press processed from the bean rather than a heat process.
+I have been purchasing the following organic raw cocoa for many years… It’s not your typical processed ‘sweet’ cocoa.
+Instead, it is cold-press processed from the bean rather than a heat process.
 I’ve learned to enjoy the unique taste, especially in a few of Mrs.J’s recipe drinks.

 Cacao Powder Peanut Butter Cup Protein Smoothie Recipe

 - 1 cup butternut squash (frozen)